 For scalp with dandruff

-Dandruff, or pityriasis, is a disorder caused by an accelerated cell turnover which goes from taking 4 weeks to just a few days, as a result of which the scalp becomes covered with small whitish scales.
+Dandruff, or pityriasis, is a disorder caused by an accelerated cell turnover, which goes from taking 4 weeks to just a few days.
+As result, the scalp becomes covered with small whitish scales.

 These tiny flakes, dry and pearl-coloured, are